 Cleveland wedges are some of the most popular and well-performing clubs in the golf world and have been for years.
 Many professionals and amateurs have chosen to rely on this brand of wedges for green side chip shots or approach shots.

 Not many people know what the one, two or three dots on Cleveland’s wedges mean though.
 This article will explain what those dots signify.

 Cleveland Wedge Dot System

 The Cleveland wedge dot system indicates the amount of bounce for each wedge.

-One dot represents a low bounce grind.
-This bounce is good for golfers who play on harder grounds and with a shallow attack angle.
+In terms of Cleveland wedge grinds, one dot represents a low bounce grind.
+This bounce is good for golfers who play on harder grounds and with a shallow attack angle

 Three dots signifies high bounce and a full sole grind.
 This is ideal for golfers who swing at the ball with a steep angle.
 This bounce works well with soft and wet conditions.